 A person who claims Illinois domicile while living in another state or country must provide proof of continued Illinois domicile.
 Proof may include, but is not limited to, evidence that the person (or parent or legal guardian as applicable) has not acquired a domicile in another state and has filed and paid regular Illinois resident state income tax returns during the absence.

-Furthermore, pursuant to the Higher Education Opportunity Act, a member of the armed forces who is on active duty in Illinois for a period of more than 30 days will be charged tuition at the in-state rate as will his or her spouse or dependent children.
+A member of the armed forces, who is on active duty in Illinois for a period of more than 30 days will be charged tuition at the in-state rate.
 The in-state rate will apply as long as the member of the armed forces, spouse, or dependent children are continuously enrolled, notwithstanding a subsequent change in the permanent duty status of the member outside of Illinois.
 (20 U.S.C.A. & 1015d)

 Staff members of the University and of allied agencies, and faculties of state-supported institutions of higher education in Illinois, holding an appointment of at least one-quarter time, and their spouses and dependent children, shall be treated as residents.